What is the Opposite of Inference?

 Anchoring to a Single Piece of Evidence – Relying heavily on one datum to drive an inference.

 Countermeasure: Gather multiple, independent observations before drawing a conclusion.
-Cross‑validate with different sources whenever feasible But it adds up..
+Cross‑validate with different sources whenever feasible And it works..

 7. Tools for Strengthening Inference